kuanrcl/mysql-migration/lab4/README.md

 2. Submit a SQL statement to verify that PHP application connects well with MDS.
 ```
-select count(*) from booking;
+SELECT
+airline.airlinename,
+AVG(datediff(departure,birthdate)/365.25) as avg_age,
+count(*) as nb_people
+FROM
+booking, flight, airline, passengerdetails
+WHERE
+booking.flight_id=flight.flight_id AND
+airline.airline_id=flight.airline_id AND
+booking.passenger_id=passengerdetails.passenger_id AND
+country IN ('GERMANY', 'SPAIN', 'GREECE')
+GROUP BY
+airline.airlinename
+ORDER BY
+airline.airlinename, avg_age
+LIMIT 10;
 ```

-3. You should get the query result and the execution time.
+3. After a while, you should get the query result together with the execution time.
+Note down the execution time, you will see performance improvement in next lab after HeatWave is enabled.

 ![Query Result](images/query_result.png)